 None of these candidates are likely to win back power

-To be an eternal opposition is therefore the consequence and this is now what many are happy for Labour to choose.
+To be an eternal opposition is therefore the consequence of positioning the party in this way and this is now what many are happy for Labour to choose.

 Just because someone sticks their hand up, you don’t follow them off a cliff